Brandon Flowers: The Desired Effect (2015)

 After some of the band members wanted "to take a break from touring and the rat race," Flowers decided to keep it going and record a second solo album.
 The Desired Effect was released on May 15, 2015.
-The album debuted at number one on the UK Albums Chart, making it Flowers' second consecutive solo number one album.
-Flowers stated that the album was "definitely going to be different" from his last album, and he referred to producer Ariel Rechtshaid (Vampire Weekend, HAIM, Taylor Swift) as his "co-captain".
-The album featured performances by notable artists including Bruce Hornsby, Tony Levin (Peter Gabriel), Joey Waronker (Beck), Carlos Alomar (David Bowie), and Kenny Aronoff (John Mellencamp).
+The album debuted at number one on the UK Albums Chart, making it Flowers' second consecutive solo No. 1 album.
+Flowers stated that the album was "definitely going to be different" from his last album, and he referred to producer Ariel Rechtshaid as his "co-captain".
+The album featured performances by notable musicians including Bruce Hornsby, Tony Levin, Joey Waronker, Carlos Alomar, and Kenny Aronoff.
 The Desired Effect is Flowers' highest yet ranked album on Metacritic and honored as the Album of the Year (2015) by The San Francisco Examiner.
 Reviews positively described the album as Flowers' finest work since Hot Fuss.
 The album was preceded by positively reviewed singles "Can't Deny My Love", "Still Want You", "Lonely Town", and "I Can Change".
 Multiple tracks from the album were listed on Best Songs of 2015 So Far lists by publications including SPIN, NPR, and Mashable.
 Halfway through 2015, USA Today listed the album as one of the top five best albums of 2015 so far.

 The Desired Effect Tour included performances in Europe and North America; it ran through October 1, 2015.
 MTV rated Flowers' tour stop at London's Brixton Academy five stars.
-Flowers performed for President Barack Obama in 2015 at the National Clean Energy Summit.
-Flowers also performed at the Royal Variety Performance (2015) at Royal Albert Hall for members of the British Royal Family.
+Flowers also performed for U.S. President Barack Obama at the 2015 National Clean Energy Summit.
+Flowers also performed at that year's Royal Variety Performance at the Royal Albert Hall for members of the British royal family.

-Flowers was one of two favorite artists asked to perform "Be Still" and "Home Means Nevada" at the funeral of former U.S. Senate Majority Leader Harry Reid on January 8, 2022.
+As one of U.S. Senate Majority Leader Harry Reid's favorite artists, Flowers was asked to perform "Be Still" and "Home Means Nevada" at Reid's funeral in 2022.

+Forthcoming solo albums

+As of October 2025, Flowers is working on two new solo albums according to an NME interview.

 Collaborations

-In addition to his work with the Killers, Flowers has collaborated with Alex Cameron, Avicii, New Order, and Robbie Williams.
+In addition to his work with the Killers, Flowers has collaborated with Avicii, New Order, Travis, and Robbie Williams.

+In 2022, Flowers and the Killers invited Bruce Springsteen to perform with them at Madison Square Garden.
+In 2023, he was invited to perform alongside Elton John at the Glastonbury Festival.